Augustus Tolton: Priesthood

-After reassignment to Chicago, Tolton led a mission society, St. Augustine's, which met in the basement of St. Mary's Church.
-He led the development and administration of the Negro "national parish" of St. Monica's Catholic Church, built at 36th and Dearborn Streets on the South Side.
-The church nave seated 850 parishioners and was built with money from philanthropists Mrs. Anne O'Neill and Katharine Drexel.
+After successfully requesting a transfer to the Archdiocese of Chicago in 1889, Tolton led a mission society, St. Augustine's, which met in the basement of St. Mary's Church.
+He also led the development and administration of the Negro "national parish" of St. Monica's Catholic Church, built between 1893 and 1894 at 36th and Dearborn Streets on the South Side.
+The church seated 850 parishioners and was built with money from philanthropists Mrs. Anne O'Neill and Katharine Drexel.
 St. Monica's Parish grew from 30 parishioners to 600 with the construction of the new church building.
 Tolton's success at ministering to Black Catholics quickly earned him national attention within the Catholic hierarchy.
 "Good Father Gus," as he was called by many, was known for his "eloquent sermons, his beautiful singing voice, and his talent for playing the accordion."

 Several contemporaneous news articles describe his personal qualities and importance.
-An 1893 article in the Lewiston Daily Sun, written while he worked to establish St. Monica's for African American Catholics in Chicago, said, "Father Tolton ... is a fluent and graceful talker and has a singing voice of exceptional sweetness, which shows to good advantage in the chants of the high mass.
-It is no unusual thing for many white people to be seen among his congregation."

-Among Chicago’s Catholics, Tolton found a warm welcome from the Jesuits of Holy Family Church and St. Ignatius College (now St. Ignatius College Prep).
+An 1893 article in the Lewiston Daily Sun, written while he worked to establish St. Monica's for African American Catholics in Chicago, said:"Father Tolton ... is a fluent and graceful talker and has a singing voice of exceptional sweetness, which shows to good advantage in the chants of the high Mass.
+It is no unusual thing for many white people to be seen among his congregation."Among Chicago’s Catholics, Tolton found a warm welcome from the Jesuits of Holy Family Church and St. Ignatius College (now St. Ignatius College Prep).
 They invited him to stay in the Jesuit residence in the 1869 school building and to preach at the High Mass at Holy Family on January 29, 1893.
 Holy Family was then the largest English-speaking parish in Chicago, composed primarily of South Side Irish, who were also struggling to establish a home in the sometimes unwelcoming city.
 Tolton appealed “at all the masses” and collected $500 ($14,000 in 2020) for St. Monica Church, which was dedicated on January 14, 1894.
 The True Witness and Catholic Chronicle in 1894 described him as "indefatigable" in his efforts to establish the new parish.

 Daniel Rudd, who organized the initial Colored Catholic Congress in 1889, was quoted in the November 8, 1888, edition of The Irish Canadian as commenting about the Congress by saying: "For a long time the idea prevailed that the negro was not wanted beyond the altar rail, and for that reason, no doubt, hundreds of young colored men who would otherwise be officiating at the altar rail today have entered other walks.
 Now that this mistaken idea has been dispelled by the advent of one full-blooded negro priest, the Rev. Augustus Tolton, many more have entered the seminaries in this country and Europe."
 Tolton would go on to say Mass at the Congress itself, held in Washington, D.C.